pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/CloudKit.md

 Here we have used the ``StructuredQueriesCore/PrimaryKeyedTableDefinition/recordName`` helper that is defined on all primary key tables so that we can join ``SyncMetadata`` to `RemindersList`.

-## How SharingGRDB handles distributed schema scenarios
+## How SQLiteData handles distributed schema scenarios

 <!-- todo: finish -->